markjaquith/page-links-to/readme.txt

 Tested up to: 2.8.4
 Stable tag: trunk

-Page Links To allows you to make a WordPress page or post link to a URL of your choosing, instead of its WordPress post or page.
+Lets you make a WordPress page or post link to a URL of your choosing, instead of its WordPress post or page.

 == Description ==

-Page Links To is a plugin that allows you to make a WordPress page or post link to a URL of your choosing, instead of its WordPress page or post URL.
-It also will redirect people who go to the old (or "normal") URL to the new one, using a redirect style of your choosing (`301 Moved Permanently` is standard, but you can enable `302 Moved Temporarily` redirects if you wish.)
+This plugin allows you to make a WordPress page or post link to a URL of your choosing, instead of its WordPress page or post URL.
+It also will redirect people who go to the old (or "normal") URL to the new one you've chosen (`301 Moved Permanently` redirects are standard, but you can choose a `302 Moved Temporarily` redirect if you wish).

-This is useful for setting up navigational links to non-WordPress sections of your site or to off-site resources.
+This functionality is useful for setting up navigational links to non-WordPress sections of your site or to off-site resources.

+You can also use it to create a hand-crafted menu that links to pages, posts, categories, or anything within your site.

 == Installation ==